 The essential function of perception is to allow organisms to interact with the environment.
-From this perspective it is, understandable why many researchers have focused on the interaction between perception and motor function.
+From this perspective it is understandable why many researchers have focused on the interaction between perception and motor function.
 Although predictive coding also seeks to understand this interaction (see Hutchinson & Barrett, 2019), several researchers have focused solely on sensor-motor interactions.
 For example, Wolfgang Prinz has argued that perception and motor processes rely on the same representation (i.e., "common coding"; Prinz, 1990, 1997).
-Other researchers argue that conscious perception and sensorimotor processes are based on different processes and representations.
-For example, within the perception-action model (Goodale & Milner, 2018; Milner & Goodale, 1995), it is assumed that object perception and sensorimotor processing involve different cortical streams (the ventral vision-for-perception and the dorsal vision-for-action stream).
+Consistent with this idea, many researchers argue that actions and action intentions can alter perception (e.g., Proffitt, 2006, Witt, 2011; but see Durgin et al., 2012, and also Firestone & Scholl, 2016).
+Other researchers, however, argue that conscious perception and sensorimotor processes are based on different processes and representations.
+For example, within the perception-action model (Goodale & Milner, 2018; Milner & Goodale, 1995), it is assumed that object perception and sensorimotor processing involve different cortical streams (the ventral vision-for-perception and the dorsal visionfor-action stream).
 Further, it has been suggested that the representations associated with these two streams employ different formats (e.g., Ganel & Goodale, 2003).
-The ventral stream is thought to depend on holistic processing in which single dimensions within an object cannot be isolated.
-By contrast, the dorsal stream is thought to be able to separate relevant dimensions of a visual scene for guiding actions.
-In short, Ganel and Goodale have argued that "vision for action operates in an analytical rather than a holistic fashion" (p.
-667).
-However, recent studies raise questions about the evidence that has been used to argue for two different representational formats in these two processing streams.
-We address this in more detail in the section "Action".

-Typically, various sensory modalities (i.e., audition, vision, smell, and touch) contribute to perceptual experience because each sense processes different physical properties of the external world.
+Typically, various sensory modalities (i.e., audition, vision, smell, and touch) contribute to perceptual experience.
 Despite this, people can also compare information across modalities.
-For instance, people can compare the duration of a tone to the duration of light and vice versa (e.g., Bratzke & Ulrich, 2019; Ellinghaus et al., 2021).
+For instance, as mentioned above people can compare the duration of a tone to the duration of light and vice versa (e.g., Bratzke & Ulrich, 2019; Ellinghaus et al., 2021).
 They can even compare the brightness of a visual stimulus to the loudness of a tone and vice versa (Heller, 2021; Stevens & Marks, 1965).
-This aspect of crossmodal processing has been extensively studied in psychophysics, but the cognitive mechanisms underlying this ability are not well understood.
-A typical assumption is that crossmodal matching operates on an amodal representation, such as a common intensity scale in intensity matching (Heller, 2021).
-However, even the representational format of such a fundamental perceptual quantity is not yet well understood (i.e., how intensity is coded and compared intra- and crossmodally).
+This aspect of crossmodal processing has been extensively studied in